rapPayne/react-redux-labs/server/new/README.md

 The big rooms where a film will be shown.
 Our company has six theaters so we can show up to six different films simultaneously.

 Theaters have tables.
 No, not HTML <table>s!
 We mean tables where people can sit and enjoy a meal while they watch the film.
+These are arranged in its theater in rows and columns with each table's location expressed in an "x" and a "y" value.

 Tables have one to six seats.
 Each seat can be reserved.